 One of the unspoiled streets with some excellent restaurants, but beware the big restaurants in the main square!

-The Tower of Constance (above) was finished in 1254 and once housed 45 Knight Templars as prisoners of Philip the Fair, though several may have questioned his name.
+The Tower of Constance (above) was finished in 1254 and once housed 45 Knights Templar as prisoners of Philip the Fair, though several may have questioned his name.
+The word Fair referred to his complexion, not the acts of brutality and dishonesty seizing the Templar’s assets and burnings at the stake for many of their number.

 Frontignan kindly allows three days free mooring and this enables you to spend more in the town, especially at the bar run by a weight lifting friend of Geoff Capes.